Casa Terza

 Our first trip to Puerto Vallarta was in April of 2016 to visit a friend who moved back to Mexico to be near family.
 We had no idea what we would find.
 At that point, Puerto Vallarta was only familiar to me from watching The Love Boat as a kid.

 Our second trip was in December of 2016, and that’s when we decided that feeling this way only on vacation just wasn’t enough.
-We changed our early retirement plans from Costa Rica to Vallarta.
-We decided to create our version of the “Golden Girls” with our friends and the search for our future home site began.
+We aimed our early retirement plans toward Puerto Vallarta.
+We intended to create our version of the “Golden Girls” with our friends and the search for our future home site began.

 The Evolution of Casa Terza

-Over the years, our original plan, each partner building their home and a guest house, evolved into Casa Terza.
-I realized that I wanted to create a space for marginalized people to tap into their joy.
+Over the years, our original plan of each partner building their home evolved into Casa Terza.
+Kari and I realized that we wanted to create a space, not just for ourselves, but for marginalized people to tap into their joy.
 My existence as a Gay, Black, Woman felt like 3 strikes in the US.
-In contrast, here in Vallarta, I know what it’s like for my soul to feel like it hit a home run.
+In contrast, here in Vallarta, I know what it’s like for my soul to feel that it hit a home run.

 It was extremely impactful to be in community with liberated Black women while I entered the next phase of my life.
 Black women inspired me and gave me the courage to CREATE space and HOLD space for others.
 A space where Black women, Lesbians, and Transfolk know that they have a space to play, rest and grow.